 - Conduct a national TV media buy that increases consumer awareness and legitimizes Minnesota as a premier vacation destination in key summer and winter seasons.

-Expanded International Marketing and Promotion:
+Expand Global Marketing and Promotion:

 Increased funding would allow us to:

-- Develop an ambitious PR strategy to pitch stories to national and regional media outlets, bloggers, freelance journalists and social influencers.
+- Develop an ambitious PR strategy to pitch stories to international, national and regional media outlets, bloggers, freelance journalists and social influencers.

 - Assist in the development and promotion of themed activities and events that create publicity for the entire state.